jfkusin/jfkusin.github.io/_posts/2024-08-25-Ulam-Warburton-python.md

 ---

 ## This automaton grows on a square grid in a fractal pattern
 #### This is a rough draft I did while learning Python.
-It is unoptimized but pedagogical.
+It is unoptimized but pedagogical
 #### You can make the size variable larger to expand the board, but this code gets slow for large boards

 ```python